 While legacy on-premise encryption solutions might continue to dominate the market to the end of the decade, cloud-based encryption continues to grow.
 In fact, according to a recent Ponemon study, encryption in public cloud services grew over 10 per cent in 2017 – the highest year-over-year growth of any encryption use case observed in the report.
 We expect this trend to continue and grow stronger.

-At Echoworx, our scalable and flexible encryption solutions and worldwide presence are prepared for this cloudy new world.
+At Echoworx, our scalable and flexible email data encryption platform and worldwide presence are prepared for this cloudy new world.
 Our team of experts can help you migrate your on-premises encryption infrastructure to the cloud without any business disruption.

 In addition to gaining the benefits of multiple delivery methods, branding and language options and other natural extensions to your existing system, there are additional cost mitigating benefits of working with Echoworx in the cloud.
-According to a recent Total Economic Impact™ study of Echoworx’s OneWorld encryption platform conducted by Forrester Research, for example, additional value is unlocked by working with us as a third- party provider – including cutting down on overhead like support time and additional resources required to run encryption infrastructure in-house.
+According to a recent Total Economic Impact™ study of Echoworx’s OneWorld encryption platform, conducted by Forrester Research, additional value can be unlocked by working with us as a third- party provider – including cutting down on overhead like support time and additional resources required to run encryption infrastructure in-house.

 Encryption is no longer just about saving paper on bank statements – it is becoming a part of everyday conversation.
 From international privacy regulations to customer service to actual customer expectations, encryption is no longer an option – regardless of industry.
-As we continue our march toward a brave new digital world, you want to make sure your organization doesn’t fall by the wayside.
 Be prepared – be proactive – talk to us today.